UltraFuzz: Towards Resource-saving in Distributed Fuzzing: Design

-As Algorithm~\ref{alg:expanding} shows, the number of evaluating instances that would be expanded is estimated by the number of \texttt{new\_seeds\_to\_evaluate} divides the \texttt{evaluate\_speed}. \texttt{evaluate\_speed} is a dynamic statistical value based on the average number of seeds that have been evaluated in a second.
-We use \texttt{unique\_rate} as an estimation of the previous deduplication performance to expect how many duplicate seeds would be removed, which can help to adjust the number of evaluating instances.
-For each evaluating instance that has been expanded, the flag is changed from ``fuzzing'' to ``evaluating'', indicating the instance would request seeds from \texttt{new\_seeds\_queue} to evaluate rather \texttt{prioritized\_seed\_queue} to fuzz.
-If the number of seeds in \texttt{new\_seeds\_queue} decreases is lower than the threshold, the flag would be reset to ``fuzzing'' to shrink the evaluating instances.
+As Algorithm~\ref{alg:expanding} shows, the number of evaluating instances to be expanded \texttt{eval\_instance\_num} is estimated by the number of \texttt{seeds\_to\_evaluate} divided by the \texttt{evaluate\_speed}. \texttt{evaluate\_speed} is a dynamic statistical value based on the average number of seeds that have been evaluated in a second.
+We use \verb:unique_rate: as an estimation of the previous de-duplication performance to expect how many duplicate seeds would be removed, which can help to adjust the number of evaluating instances.
+Variable \verb:unique_rate: is also used as a heuristic threshold to restrict the number of evaluating instances.
+Based on our observation, to use resource efficiently, \verb:eval_instance_num: should not be greater than \verb:unique_rate/2:.
+Otherwise, the evaluating instances would be overplus.
+For each evaluating instance that has been expanded, the flag is changed from ``fuzz'' to ``evaluate'', indicating that the instance would request seeds from \verb:seeds_to_evaluate: to evaluate rather \texttt{prioritized\_seed\_queue} to fuzz.
+Notably, the instance will wait for completing the current fuzzing (or evaluating) task before role switching.
+If the new seeds received in \verb:seeds_to_evaluate: exceeds the \verb:threshold:, the instances would be reallocated.
+Variable \verb:threshold: is used to adaptively control the frequency we re-allocate the instances.
+Initially, the instances are re-allocated every 1000 updates (i.e.,1000 new seeds received).
+When there are too many seeds to evaluate, we should shorten the frequency by setting \verb:threshold: to \verb:threshold/2:, so that the evaluating instances would be allocated in time.
+Otherwise, \verb:threshold: is doubled.

-\textit{Filter out duplicate seeds}.
-In a parallel fuzzing system, different fuzzing instances may mutate the same seed and generate redundant (identical) test cases, causing task conflicts, which will lead to severe waste of computing resources.

-An effective way to avoid such a situation and improve fuzzing performance is filtering out duplicate seeds.
-In our design, we conduct deduplication in two steps.
+We conduct de-duplication in three steps.
 First, we use the hash value of seeds to remove identical seeds.
-This method is simple and efficient.
-However, it is ineffective to identify different seeds that exercise the same execution path.
-To solve this problem, in the second step, we use the bitmap to compare the coverage.
-By reconstructing seeds' coverage information, we can distinguish whether it triggers a new path.
-We discard new seeds that do not extend coverage and keep the rest.
-In our approach, the first step is cheap and suitable for most cases, while the second step is expensive but can refine the deduplication to a deep level.
+Second, we use the execution path checksum to identify different seeds that exercise the same path.
+Finally, for seeds that execute the same path but have different checksums, we use the bitmap to compare the coverage.
+Though this situation is counter-intuitive, our experiments show that the checksum in AFL is environment-dependent.
+Seeds that execute the same path would have different checksums on different machines.
+For such seeds, based on the comparison of the bitmaps, we discard new seeds that do not extend coverage and keep the rest.
+In our approach, the first two steps are simple and suitable for most cases, while the third step is expensive but can refine de-duplication at a deeper level.